top of page

 The curse

-Significantly, and closely related to an earlier reason no book was ever written, is an apocryphal American Indian curse -- one apparently attributed to many native-revered mineral springs, and almost certainly to Stewart's -- that white men never profit from the wrested away, sacred healing grounds.
+Significantly, and closely related to an earlier reason no book was ever written, there is an apocryphal American Indian curse -- one apparently attributed to many native-revered mineral springs, and almost certainly to Stewart's -- that White men never profit from the wrested away, sacred healing grounds.

-As droll wits pointed out, the curse perhaps wasn't all-inclusive enough, as former 'owner' Mr. Foggy, who was Black, actually started turning decent profits (perhaps for the first time in the long Springs history).
-Towards the end of his tenure he reportedly cleared over a quarter-million dollars a year.
+As droll wits pointed out, the curse wasn't all-inclusive enough, as former 'owner' Mr. Foggy, who was Black, actually started turning a decent profit (perhaps for the first time in the long Springs history).
+Towards the end of his tenure, he reportedly grossed over a quarter-million dollars a year.
 Of course, he'd sporadically plow loads of revenue back into improvements and upkeep, like rebuilding the car bridge, replacing the bathhouse flooring, rebuilding stairways, installing new plumbing, creating new walking bridge below conference hall...

-Add together the original White 'owners' the longtime Black remote steward, the former longtime Yellow manager, the new Brown 'co-owners' and, of course, the sweat lodge's and land's prehistoric Red non-owners, and the Springs might appear to be gaining a powerful harmonizing cultural rainbow energy for the most diverse, all-inclusive, global culture to at last flourish sometime in the future.
+Add together the original White 'owners' with the longtime Black remote steward, the former longtime Yellow manager, the new Brown 'co-owners' and, of course, the sweat lodge's and land's prehistoric Red non-owners, and the Springs might appear to be gaining a powerful harmonizing cultural rainbow energy to make for the most diverse, all-inclusive, global culture to flourish in the future, as the realm belongs to one race: the human race.

 see New Day Dawning

-Tragic Lore: The late renaissance rock star David Crosby's older brother, Ethan, also a guitar musician (who taught David how to play), once worked at Stewart's.
-He later took his life, as did at least two other then-current or recent Springs employees, plus manager Mary H., all female.
+Tragic Lore: The older brother, Ethan, of late renaissance rock star David Crosby of Crosby, Stills, Nash & Young -- also a guitar musician, who taught David how to play -- once worked at Stewart's.
+He later took his life, as did at least two other then-current or recent Springs employees plus manager Mary H., all female.
 (None at the property, small mercy.)
-The place's violent history influence, maybe?
+The place's violent history influence?

-Curse or no, Mother Nature's protective elemental forces no doubt rebelled whenever man's covetous hopes for a bountiful investment return, trying to cash in on the special waters and natural environs, superseded the desire to serve and heal.
+Curse or no, Mother Nature's protective elemental forces no doubt rebelled whenever man's covetous hopes for a bountiful investment return, trying to cash in on the special waters and natural environs, superseded any desire to serve and heal and honor the land.
 Maybe natives, rich in earth wisdom, didn't so much cast a curse as merely point out the obvious.
-Obsession with accumulating yellow rocks and "dead frog skins" (paper currency) was unhealthy and had inevitable consequences.
+Obsession with accumulating yellow stones and "dead frog skins" (paper currency) and separating oneself from living in harmony with nature was unhealthy and inevitably led to sorry consequences.

-However, since there was such a hellacious effort by intolerant settlers, again, possibly stirred up and led by hired railroad guns, to wipe them all out -- as fate would have it, in and around long-established sacred healing ground -- there was undoubtedly a mighty curse cast.
-As mentioned elsewhere, many believed the angry ghosts of slain warriors served as enforcers by haunting the grounds beyond time, casting dark shadows over the place and seriously crimping potential for healing visitors. (see Ted's story of Charlie Thom's exorcism)
+However, since there was such a hellacious effort by intolerant settlers, again, possibly stirred up and led on by hired railroad guns, to wipe them all out -- as fate would have it, in and around the long-established sacred healing ground -- there undoubtedly was one mighty curse cast.
+As mentioned elsewhere, many believed the angry ghosts of slain warriors served as enforcers by haunting the grounds beyond time, casting dark shadows over the place and seriously crimping potential for healing visitors. (see Ted's story of medicine man Charlie Thom's exorcism and healing of his ancestors' anguished spirits)

 Psychic visitors with the ability to sense the presence of earthbound discarnates reported tuning in to incredibly hostile energies there.
-One so gifted person, Sequoia, who earlier had to quit a hospital job for all the restless spirits she encountered there, related to often being screamed at to go away during her bathhouse attendant work tenure.
-(Understandably, she had trouble focusing on work.)
+One so gifted person, Sequoia, who earlier had to quit a hospital job for all the restless spirits she encountered there, told the writer that she was being screamed at to go away during her bathhouse attendant work tenure.
+(Understandably she had trouble focusing on work.)

 Fast forward and Charlie was considered too sickly a child to bother trying to brainwash in the culture-destroying boarding schools.
 He was left undisturbed at home to receive the treasure trove of his tribe's wisdom and ways.
 He would spend his life imparting his knowledge, spirit at one point telling him it was time to share the sacred medicine with all who were respectfully interested.
-(Some tribal members strongly disapproved; to this day there's been a serious split in Karuk circles -- the new casino in Yreka is the product of those largely NOT approving of his open sharing, nor of Walking Eagle's continuing sacred sweats open to all earnest and respectful to sacred ways of the Red Road regardless of skin color,)
+(Some tribal members strongly disapproved; to this day there's a serious split in Karuk circles -- the new casino in Yreka is perhaps the product of those not approving of his open sharing, nor of Walking Eagle's continuing sacred sweats, open to all earnest and respectful to sacred ways of the Red Road regardless of race,)

-Late revered Karuk medicine man Charlie Thom led an exorcism of ancestral tribe's slain spirits from grounds on request for help from late co-manager Ted Duncan, who was having violent nightmares.
-Charlie's grandfather and father, then a boy, were spared being massacred only because they were camped further up snake canyon (as they called it) during the hot spell.
+Late revered Karuk medicine man Charlie Thom led an exorcism of his slain ancestral tribe's spirits from grounds on request for help from late co-manager Ted Duncan, who was having violent nightmares. (see story.)
+Charlie's grandfather and father, then a boy, were spared being massacred only for being camped further up snake canyon (as it was called) during the hot summer season, where it was a bit cooler.
 They heard prolonged gunfire and came down later to witness the massacre's unspeakable aftermath.

 No interest

-Time and effort helped the place get back to some semblance of being healing grounds by more mindful modern-day 'owners.'
-But as it was long revered sacred land -- a mystical realm where even warring tribe members laid down their weapons and soaked together in temporary truce -- it remains to this day a steep climb to regain anything even remotely approaching the original prehistoric scene -- one dedicated to purification, healing and rejuvenation in profound respect for nature and in complete harmony with it -- before greed and intolerance, the frequent ugly handmaidens of so-called civilization, ever came along.
+Time and effort helped the place get back to some semblance of being a healing grounds by more mindful, modern-day stewards.
+But as it was long revered as sacred land -- a mystical realm where even warring tribe members laid down their weapons and soaked together in temporary truce -- it remains to this day a steep climb to regain anything even remotely approaching the original prehistoric scene -- one dedicated to purification, healing and rejuvenation with a profound respect for nature and in complete harmony with it -- before greed and intolerance, the frequent ugly handmaidens of so-called civilization, came along.

 Sharing the Misery

 There was only a small, modestly paid staff to work through often gnarly winters.
-Complicating operations further were periodic disasters on the grounds due to only partially winterized plumbing and daunting efforts to keep roads cleared and paths shoveled after periodic deep snowfalls blanketed the land.
-Also, a serious lack of sunshine in steep alpine canyon after October greatly lowered staff's serotonin levels, further depressing work morale.
-It was as if the land wanted to hibernate and humans were meddling.
+Complicating operations further were periodic disasters on the grounds due to having only partially winterized the plumbing, and the daunting efforts to keep roads cleared and paths shoveled after periodic deep snowfalls blanketed the land.
+Also, a serious lack of sunshine in the steep alpine canyon after October greatly lowered the staff's serotonin levels, further depressing work morale.
+It was as if the land wanted to hibernate and humans were only meddling.

-It almost seemed, at lowest moments, that the violent vibration of the grounds' tragic past actually re-surfaced.
-Then an angry climate prevailed, one with hair-trigger tempers and attitudes of "Why do I even bother?
-Nobody appreciates my efforts" and "I'm not getting paid near enough for this," among both staff and management alike.
-Whenever they fell down such holes of despair, feeling overworked and underpaid, then day visitors -- especially overnight guests --,who experienced the resulting indifferent to rough and sketchy treatment reacted with furious disdain, grave disappointment or stupefied disbelief.
+It almost seemed at lowest moments that the violent vibration of the grounds' tragic past had re-surfaced.
+At such tines an angry climate prevailed, one with hair-trigger tempers and attitudes of "Why do I even bother?
+Nobody appreciates my efforts" and "I'm not getting paid near enough for this" among staff and management alike.
+Whenever they fell down such holes of black despair, feeling overworked and underpaid, day visitors -- especially overnight guests who'd experience the resulting indifferent or rough and short treatment -- variously reacted with furious disdain, grave disappointment or stupefied disbelief.

-It could make for everyone being unhappy campers. see Rants & Raves
+It could make for everyone being unhappy campers indeed.

 Medicine Wheel Slows

-Many deemed the tightrope act of management -- trying to balance the place as a healing ground while at the same time attempting to generate maximum profit -- an impossible one.
+Many deemed the tightrope act of management -- trying to balance the place as a healing ground while at the same time attempting to generate ever greater profit -- an impossible one.
 It lent exquisite irony to the old businessman quip, "Well, I'm not in business for my health."

-Violent energy could all too easily prevail whenever too few people held an intent to reactivate the place's healing energy, the potentially majestic motion of the land's medicine wheel hampered by any and all over-worldly, covetous owner/management focus.
+Violent energy could all too easily prevail whenever too few people held intent to reactivate the place's healing energy.
+The potentially majestic motion of the land's medicine wheel was hampered by any and all over-worldly, covetous owner/management focus.

-To the degree that remote stewards, managers, workers -- visitors, too -- didn't attune to the sacred power of land and waters, then the region's medicine wheel slowed down.
-Too much for most to appreciate or even recognize its existence and timeless potential for healing.
+To the degree that remote stewards, managers, workers -- visitors, too -- didn't attune to the sacred power of the land and waters, the region's medicine wheel slowed to a crawl.
+Too much for most to appreciate or even recognize its existence and timeless potential for powerful healing.
 Or want to write about it.
-Not beyond occasional newspaper articles, like the thoughtful mid-1970s series by Emilie Frank that were for decades preserved on yellowed wall plaques on the bathhouse lobby and restaurant walls.
-It painted a vivid picture of place during the
+Not beyond occasional newspaper articles like the thoughtful mid-1970s series by Emilie Frank that were for decades preserved on yellowed wall plaques on the bathhouse lobby and restaurant walls.
+It painted a vivid picture of the place during

 Viva la musica

-The region is so rich in musically transcendent talent and Stewart Springs such a natural locale for people far and wide to enjoy them in its nature-rich, healing atmosphere, The place's current 'ownership, of course, is light years away from enabling any continued cultural coming together of the wider community on the now private-minded grounds (as is currently done at hour-away Jackson Wellsprings in northern outskirts of Ashland, Oregon.)
+The region is rich in transcendent musical talent. and Stewart Springs is such a rare amplifier of such artistic creations in which people might enjoy them in its nature-rich realm.
+But the place's current 'ownership' seems light years away from being interested in any such celebratory coming together of the wider community on their now private-minded grounds, as is currently still done at hour-away Jackson Wellsprings, on the northern outskirts of Ashland, Oregon.

 For-profit vs.